mozilla-services/socorro/docs/dev.rst

 ==============================

-The local development environment's PostgreSQL database exposes itself on a non-standard port when run with docker-compose.
+The local development environment's PostgreSQL database exposes itself on a non-standard port when run with docker compose.
 You can connect to it with the client of your choice using the following connection settings:

 * Username: ``postgres``